Higher-order approximate confidence intervals: One parameter

 The maximum likelihood estimator may deliver infinite estimates with positive probability.
 This is illustrated in Example 1 of \citet{SARTORI} (see also Figure 1 in \citet{PAGUI}), in which the change of sign of the only negative observation moves the MLE from $5.40$ to $\infty$.
-For the original sample, the usual Wald-type confidence interval and the adjusted version are $(-0.64; 11.44)$ and $(0.02; 8.17)$ for the confidence level $95\%$, while the confidence interval proposed here is $(1.44; 12.91)$.
-For the modified sample, the usual Wald-type confidence interval cannot be obtained because the MLE is infinite.
-The adjusted Wald-type interval is $(-5.93; 27.58)$, that is uninformative because $\theta$ in this range covers from highly negative skewed to highly positive skewed normal distributions.
-The modified score function $\widetilde U_{0.025}(\theta)$ crosses the horizontal axis twice, but, taking its first root, the modified quantile confidence interval proposed here is $(1.91; \infty)$, suggesting a highly positive skew normal distribution.
-Fig. \ref{fig:scoreSNSartori} shows the plots of the score and modified score functions for the original and modified data.
-In this extreme case, for which the MLE is infinite and the usual Wald-type confidence interval cannot be obtained, the modified score function leads to reasonable inference.
+Figure \ref{fig:scoreSNSartori} shows the plots of the score and modified score functions for the original and modified data with $1-\alpha=95\%$.
+For the original sample, the ML and MBR confidence intervals are $[-0.64; 11.44]$ and $[0.02; 8.17]$ for the confidence level $95\%$, while the QBR confidence interval proposed here is $[1.44; 12.91]$.
+For the modified sample, the ML confidence interval cannot be obtained because the MLE is infinite.
+The MBR confidence interval is $[-5.93; 27.58]$, that is uninformative because $\theta$ in this range covers from highly negative skewed to highly positive skewed normal distributions.
+The modified score function $\widetilde U_{0.025}(\theta)$ crosses the horizontal axis twice.
+The shape of the $\widetilde U_{0.025}(\theta)$ plot suggests the choice of the smallest root in this case.
+Moreover, $\widetilde U_{0.025}(\theta)$ crosses the horizontal axis from positive to negative values only at this root.
+By taking the smallest root, the confidence interval is $[1.91; \infty)$, suggesting a highly positive skew normal distribution.
+In this extreme case, for which the MLE is infinite and the ML confidence interval cannot be obtained, the modified score function leads to reasonable inference.